 Fear of oppression growing among Polish LGBT community

-Founder of the first Polish Gay Pride Parade in 2001, member of a number of pro-LGBT organizations and of the Left party since 2002, Reverend Niemec has long been a foremost spokesman of Poland’s gay community and a frequent target of government-led attacks.
+Founder of the first Polish Gay Pride Parade in 2001, member of a number of pro-LGBT organizations and of the Left party since 2002, Reverand Niemec has long been a foremost spokesman of Poland’s gay community and a frequent target of pro-government media attacks.

 “For gays and lesbians, today’s Poland is like 1930′ Germany”, he already warned back in 2006, one year after the Law and Justice (PiS) party, currently at the helm of Poland, first came to power.
 “The police even visited my home.
 And they told me they were ready to do what they did in 1985, when hundreds of gays and lesbians were rounded up and interrogated by the Communist police”.

 The tactics used in his most recent case appear, indeed, reminiscent of darker times.
 “The prosecutor ordered a second psychiatric evaluation, even though I already passed a first one that found I was entirely stable”, he explained to Kafkadesk.
 “It seems obvious that, if they’re not able to send me to prison, they’ll try to have me locked up in a psychiatric hospital for an indefinite period of time, for which they wouldn’t even need a court order”.